 Here’s an update on what you can expect for our classes and other events at Tapestry and elsewhere:

-High filtration masks (N95 or KN95) are required, or a surgical mask covered by a well-fitting cloth mask.
+High filtration masks (N95 or KN95) may be required, or a surgical mask covered by a well-fitting cloth mask.
+Please bring one and be prepared to wear it if requested.
 We may have a limited supply available to give for those who are not able to bring their own.

 Thank you for being flexible as we navigate these ever-changing circumstances!